ioos/gsoc/contributor-guidance.md

 # IOOS GSoC Contributor Guide

 ## Overview

 Google typically announces GSoC mentoring organizations in late February per [GSoC program timeline](https://developers.google.com/open-source/gsoc/timeline).

 Interested GSoC applicants should:

 1. **Wait until the annual GSoC Org announcement** is made before committing significant time towards any of our draft project ideas, and
 1. If IOOS is accepted, consult the projects listed in our project ideas list, linked from the [README](https://github.com/ioos/gsoc/blob/main/README.md) to match with your skills and interests
-1. Reach out to the mentors listed for each project idea to complete assessments/evaluations linked within and/or initiate dialog on developing a project proposal with their assitance (as available)
+1. Reach out to the mentors listed for each project idea to complete assessments/evaluations linked within and/or initiate dialog on developing a project proposal with their assistance (as available)

 Best practices for GSoC communication during application period:
 1. It's OK to express interest in a project idea by commenting on the GitHub issue directly, however most communication and dialog with mentors should be done via email for privacy reasons; plagiarism in GSoC is real and mentors should not be expected to reply to every GitHub issue comment